gpanders/pushbroom/README.md

     Path = ~
     NumDays = 90

-You can also specify an `Ignore` parameter to instruct Pushbroom to ignore any files or directories that match the given glob:
+You can also specify an `Ignore` parameter to instruct `pushbroom` to ignore any files or directories that match the given glob:

     [Downloads]